 Coping and support

-Living with Klippel-Trenaunay syndrome can be a challenge.
+Living with KTS can be a challenge.
 Support and advocacy groups can provide a connection with other people who have KTS.
-The K-T Support Group and other organizations provide educational materials, resources and information about support groups.
+The K-T Support Group and other organizations provide educational materials, resources and information about connecting with others.
 Ask your doctor if there is a local support group in your area.

 Preparing for your appointment

-Most cases of Klippel-Trenaunay syndrome are found at birth.
-So if the doctor suspects that your child has this syndrome, diagnostic tests and treatment will likely begin before your child leaves the hospital.
+Most cases of KTS are found at birth.
+If the doctor suspects that your child has this syndrome, diagnostic tests and treatment will likely begin before your child leaves the hospital.

 Your child's doctor will look for developmental problems at regular checkups and give you the opportunity to discuss any concerns.
 It's important to take your child to all regularly scheduled well-baby visits and annual appointments.